They’re just paper cuts, I’ll sellotape them up.

 7) Tadah, my very first print!

 8) Here they all are, waiting to dry.
 Incidentally, the wooden case is a cassette tape crate given to me ages ago by my brother.
-I haven’t used it in a while5 but I discovered that it makes a good card-drying rack.
+I haven’t used it in a while ((Who listens to tapes anymore?)) but I discovered that it makes a good card-drying rack.

 .